gjanders/SplunkVersionControl/README.md

 For further information also refer to the Security Concerns section of this document.

 Finally the log files are mentioned under the "Where are the logs?" section of this document

+There is also a test file included in the bin directory it can be used with (the path will vary but this assumes you are in `$SPLUNK_HOME/etc/apps/`):
+`splunk cmd python SplunkVersionControl/bin/test_git.py -gitRepoURL "git@github..."`

+To test if the git/SSH setup is working as expected

 ### Problems with the Splunk Version Control Restore or Splunk Version Control Backup modular input
 Both inputs follow a similar validation process: